bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 + Primitive vs Abstract
     + Primitive data structures are basic data structures. i.e. Integers(fractional numbers), character(alphabet and special characters), string(sequence of alphabet, alphanumeric, special symbols), pointer(address variable)
-    + Abstract data structures are derived from primitive data structures. eg. arrays, lists and files
+    + Abstract data structures are derived from primitive data structures. eg. arrays, lists and files. **Abstract data types** are abstraction of data which provides only the interface to which a data structure must adhere to.
+The interface does not give any specific details about how something should be done.

 ### Factors to consider when designing a data structure